 A study1 conducted by researchers from Michigan State University and Johns Hopkins University found that the leading cause of personal health information getting leaked isn’t hackers—it’s poor security and negligence from individuals authorized to have it.

 This startling finding emphasizes the importance of keeping protected health information (PHI) under strict lock and key—not just for healthcare providers but for employers, too.
 This is especially true if you have a hand in your employees’ healthcare benefits, like if you reimburse your employees’ medical expenses through a health reimbursement arrangement (HRA).

 But how do you know which of your employees’ health information needs protecting, and how do you keep it safe?
 This article will explain what PHI is and how to stay compliant.

 Learn more about health reimbursement arrangements in our complete guide

 What is protected health information (PHI)?

-- Dates (aside from the year)
+- Birth dates and healthcare service dates (aside from the year)